janhubicka/Color-Screen/README.md

 Install Xcode to obtain the C++ compiler (clang).
 Xcode version of clang has OpenMP for multithreading disabled.
-For Color–Screen to run smoothly and faster, install (using homebrew) the `libomp8` package together with the other required packages listed above:
+For Color–Screen to run smoothly and faster, install (using homebrew) the `libomp` package together with the other required packages listed above:

     CXXFLAGS ="-I/opt/homebrew/include -I/opt/homebrew/opt/libomp/include -Xclang=-fopenmp" \